anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: There are people who have money and people who are rich.
+Quote: Nothing will work unless you do.

-By: Coco Chanel
+By: Maya Angelou